krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 Taylor Bowls offer a great selection on models for the beginner.
 If you are playing on faster greens the Blaze may be a good choice.
 If you plan on playing in multiple different positions (e.g. a number 2, or a skip) in the not-to-distant future the Ace is ideal.

-However, for its consistency and clean narrow line, we recommend the Vector VS. The Vetor VS model are <a href="https://www.amazon.co.uk/gp/product/B07YXT8JNG/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jackhighbow0a-21&creative=6738&linkCode=as2&creativeASIN=B07YXT8JNG&linkId=aaacdf1052d99758560d3703fcbf8cd4" class="btn more"  target="_blank">available on Amazon</a> for a great price, if you are interested.
+However, for its consistency and clean narrow line, we recommend the Vector VS. The Vetor VS model are <a href="https://www.amazon.co.uk/gp/product/B07YXT8JNG/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jackhighbow0a-21&creative=6738&linkCode=as2&creativeASIN=B07YXT8JNG&linkId=aaacdf1052d99758560d3703fcbf8cd4" target="_blank">available on Amazon</a> for a great price, if you are interested.

 <div class="overview"  markdown="1">